Sometimes tenants need to be evicted. If you start typing in Google, “how do I evict my tenant?” you know it’s a bad sign.

-It doesn’t mean they’re bad people or that they are intentionally taking advantage of you, the homeowner.
+It doesn’t mean they’re bad people or that they are intentionally taking advantage of you.
 But unfortunately, it’s sometimes necessary.
+And when you wonder ‘how do I evict my tenant,’ it’s best to act quickly.

-Spencer: Hey Spencer Sutton and Matthew Whitaker here with GK Houses in Birmingham.
+Spencer: Hey Spencer Sutton and Matthew Whitaker here with gkhouses in Birmingham.
 And today we really want to handle a very sought after topic, one that we get asked about all of the time.
-When we get a new owner, especially if they’ve never rented their house before, a lot of times they want to know, well, “What happens if I have to evict my tenant?”
+When we get a new owner, especially if they’ve never rented their house before, a lot of times they want to know, well, “How do I evict my tenant?”
 And so…

 Matthew: Or we even get a lot of owners that their tenant’s in the eviction process and they want to know “Hey, I put this person in.
 You know, give me an idea of how long that’s going to take to get this person out.”
 And so this video, you know, if you’re in this process right now, I mean, this video ought to help you kind of understand the process.